Updated December 15, 2024 10:00 PM PT

 How many monthly transactions do you expect?
 Some accounts give you a certain number of free transactions per month.
 Beyond that, they charge a fee for each one.

-Transaction items include debits, credits, ACH bank transfer, and deposit checks.
+Transaction items include debits, credits, ACH transfers, and check deposits.

 • Cash deposit